Waveform Modelling for the Laser Interferometer Space Antenna: Modelling approaches for compact binaries

 \subsubsection{Suitable for what sources?}

 Inspiral-merger-ringdown signals from massive black-hole binaries (MBHBs) will be within the LISA band (see Sec.~\ref{sec:sources_MBHBs}), making EOB models naturally applicable for these sources.
 The bulk of MBHB events observable by LISA are expected to have mass ratios $q\lesssim 10$, but some systems may have mass ratios of up to several hundreds.
 Most tests and calibrations of EOB models have been for $q\lesssim 20$, but the fact that EOB models interpolate between this regime and the test-body limit with information from BH perturbation theory makes them structurally well-suited for larger-$q$ systems.
-Spin precession and eccentricity effects, both simultaneously relevant for MBHBs and IMRIs, have to date been separately included in EOB models.
+Spin precession and eccentricity effects, both simultaneously relevant for MBHBs and IMRIs, have \edit{mainly} been separately included in EOB models, \edit{and there has been recent progress on going beyond this, e.g.~\cite{Gamba:2024cvy,Liu:2023ldr}}.
 These considerations apply not only for MBHBs but also for describing intermediate mass-ratio binaries (IMRIs) discussed in Sec.~\ref{sec:sources_IMRIs}.
 Importantly, EOB models have been either validated~\cite{Albertini:2022rfe,Albertini:2022dmc} or improved using perturbation-theory and GSF information~\cite{Yunes:2009ef,Yunes:2010zj,Barausse:2011dq,Antonelli:2019fmq,Nagar:2022fep,vandeMeent:2023ols}, which is relevant for IMRIs and also EMRIs.
 EOB models are also suitable to stellar-origin binaries Sec.~\ref{sec:sources_SOBHBs}, whose early-inspiral signals will be within the LISA band.
-For inspirals, EOB models provide a more accurate though less efficient description than pure PN-based models, where, e.g., Ref.~\cite{Gamba:2020ljo} shows that using EOBSPA+PA is rather efficient while searches using PN waveforms would miss a significant portion of events.
+For inspirals, EOB models provide a more accurate though less efficient description than pure PN-based models.
 Using EOB waveforms will further be important for connecting the LISA portion of SOBHB signals with the corresponding merger signals measurable in future ground-based detectors.
 The EOB approach also allows for the inclusion of additional physical effects, for instance, from gravity theories beyond GR and environmental effects as explained in Sec.~\ref{sec:EOBbeyondGRandBSM}.

 As discussed in Sec.~\ref{ssec:EOBChallenges}, while EOB models are naturally suited to the above sources, significant further advances in the modeling accuracy, complexity of physical effects, robustness over a wide range of parameter space, and efficiency will be required for their use in LISA data analysis.